Sztorm/MathKit/README.md

 <details>
 <summary>Maven</summary>

 Step 1.
-Add it in your root `pom.xml` at the end of repositories:
+Add it in your root `pom.xml` file:

 ```maven
 <repositories>